chef/automate/components/automate-chef-io/content/docs/configuration.md

 #### Install Channel

-Chef Automate is made up of [Habitat](https://www.habitat.sh/) packages installed from a release channel.
-The default channel is `current`, but we will introduce additional channels in the future.
+Chef Automate consists of [Habitat](https://www.habitat.sh/) packages installed from a release channel.
+The default channel is `current`.

 #### Upgrade Strategy

-The upgrade strategy determines when a Chef Automate installation is upgraded.
-The upgrade strategy can be set to:
+The upgrade strategy determines when a Chef Automate installation upgrades.
+The upgrade strategy settings include:

-* `at-once` (default) upgrades the installation when new packages are detected in your install channel
+* `at-once` (default) upgrades the installation after detecting new packages in the install channel
 * `none` freezes the installation with its current set of packages

-Changing the upgrade strategy from `none` to `at-once` will install the latest packages from your install channel.
+Changing the upgrade strategy from `none` to `at-once` will install the latest packages from the install channel.

 To change the upgrade strategy of your Chef Automate installation, create a TOML file that contains the partial configuration: